 6.10 You may not smoke in any part of an aircraft operated by us.
 Failure to adhere to this stipulation may result in severe criminal penalties being brought against you as well as all disruption costs being claimed against you.

 6.11 We will not be liable to you for any loss or expense incurred due to your failure to comply with Articles 6.1 to 6.6 above.

-7.1.1 We may refuse to carry you or your Baggage if we have notified you in writing that we would not at any time after the date of such notice carry you on our flights.
+7.1.1 We may refuse to conclude a contract of carriage with you or your Baggage if we have notified you in writing that we would not at any time after the date of such notice carry you on our flights.